 But despite intense competition, operators at all ends of the market have cause for optimism.
 Whether looking to bring boutique into your club, invest in virtual studios, innovate with Immersive Fitness, or embrace the power of strength, Phillip said there are still huge opportunities to cost-effectively set your club apart from the competition.

-So if you didn’t make it to IHRSA this year, don’t worry because we did.
 Here are five key trends Phillip tipped to shape the future of the fitness market.

 1. Millennials and Gen Z are the key battleground